API reference

 Counted against quota: /chats/:jid/send, /messages/:id/reply, /send/bulk (N = recipients.length).

-Not counted: reactions, read-marks, local hides, remote deletes, OTP dispatches.
+Not counted: reactions, read-marks, local hides, remote deletes, OTP dispatches, /contact-admin.

 Query quota at any time via /auth/me.
 When a send is rejected for quota, you'll get an HTTP 429 with a quota object in the body.